josephhuang08/student-guide/docs/content-ops/about-RFCs.md

 ## Contracts

+!!! hint
-{% hint style='info' %}The following content is cited from Pieter Hintjens Book *ZeroMQ*, Chapter 7.
+    The following content is cited from Pieter Hintjens Book *ZeroMQ*, Chapter 7.
 For a more complete and comprehensive explanation see [2].
-The book is very much recommended.{% endhint %}
+The book is very much recommended.

 A good software architecture depends on contracts, and the more explicit they are, the better things scale.